Eddie Kirkland: Biography

 Kirkland was born in Kingston, Jamaica to a mother, aged 11 (Kirkland was raised believing his mother was his sister and he was in his early twenties when the truth was revealed to him by his mother), and first heard the blues from "field hollers", and raised in Dothan, Alabama until 1935, when he stowed away in the Sugar Girls Medicine Show tent truck and left town.
-Blind Blake was the one who influenced him the most in those early days.
+Blind Blake influenced him the most in those early days.
 He was placed on the chorus line with "Diamond Tooth Mary" McLean.
-When the show closed a year later, he was in Dunkirk, Indiana where he briefly returned to school.
+When the show closed a year later, he was in Dunkirk, Indiana, where he briefly returned to school.

 He joined the United States Army during World War II.
-It was racism in the military, he said, that led him to seek out the devil.
-After his discharge Kirkland traveled to Detroit where his mother had relocated.
-After a day's work at the Ford Rouge Plant, Kirkland played his guitar at house parties, and there he met John Lee Hooker.
-Kirkland, a frequent second guitarist in recordings from 1949–1962.
+Racism in the military, he said, led him to seek out the devil.
+After his discharge, Kirkland traveled to Detroit, where his mother had relocated.
+After a day's work at the Ford Rouge Center, Kirkland played his guitar at house parties, where he met John Lee Hooker.
+Kirkland was a frequent second guitarist in recordings from 1949 to 1962.
 "It was difficult playin' behind Hooker but I had a good ear and was able to move in behind him on anything he did."

-Kirkland fashioned his own style of playing open chords, and transformed the rough, porch style delta blues into the electric age by using his thumb, rather than a guitar pick.
+Kirkland fashioned his own style of playing open chords, and transformed the rough, porch-style delta blues into the electric age by using his thumb, rather than a guitar pick.
 He secured his own series of recordings with Sid Nathan of King Records in 1953, at Fortune Records in 1958 and, by 1961, on his own album It's the Blues Man, with the King Curtis Band for Prestige Records.

 He wrote and recorded "I Must Have Done Somebody Wrong" for Fortune in 1959.
 As "Done Somebody Wrong", it was substantially appropriated without credit by Elmore James in 1960, and is most well known for a 1971 interpretation by The Allman Brothers Band.
 Kirkland remained aggrieved about the matter, saying in 1984, "[I wrote] 'Must Have Done Somebody Wrong,' which Elmore James stole from me and the Allman Brothers performed."